amit-my-github/Interview-Preparation-2025/All-In-SystemDesign.md

 STEP-5 Common LLD Problems
 		- Design a tic tac toe or chess game
-		- Design a splitwise app
+		- Design a split wise app
 		- Design a parking lot
 		- Design a movie ticker system
 		- Design a logging framework